-Despite its role as object of human sexuality, the biological purpose of the breast is to nourish one’s child.
-Lactation (the act of producing and releasing milk) is a complicated process that begins during pregnancy when increased levels of estrogen and progesterone cause the milk glands (see anatomy of breast) to grow and gear-up for making milk.
-After birth, a hormone from the brain (prolactin) causes the milk glands to make milk.
+Despite its role as an object of human sexuality, the biological purpose of the breast is to nourish a child.
+Lactation (the act of producing and releasing milk) is a complicated process that begins during pregnancy when increased levels of estrogen and progesterone cause milk glands (see anatomy of breast) to grow for making milk.
+Following childbirth, a hormone from the brain (prolactin) causes the milk glands to make milk.
 When the newborn baby then sucks the nipple, a nerve impulse travels from the breast to the brain and causes another chemical (oxytocin) to be released.
-Oxytocin then causes the milk glands and milk ducts to contract and milk is released into the sucking baby’s mouth.
+Oxytocin then causes the milk glands and milk ducts to contract, releasing milk into the sucking baby’s mouth.

-The milk produced by the breast is one of a kind, and attempts by pharmaceutical companies to duplicate it have been only partially successful.
-Not only does nursing allow a special bond and closeness between mother and infant, breast milk also has the exact proportions of fats, proteins, carbohydrates, vitamins, minerals, and water that the newborn child requires.
-Breast milk also contains thousands of different antibodies to protect the baby from potential infections (formula has none).
-Studies have shown that infants who are nursed (compared with those that are fed formula) have a lower risk of ear infections, diarrheal illnesses, allergies, and SIDS (Sudden Infant Death Syndrome).
-Breast fed babies also have been shown to have a higher IQ then those fed formula (though we don’t yet know the reason)!
+Because the milk produced by the breast is unique, attempts by pharmaceutical companies to duplicate it have been only partially successful.
+Nursing allow a special bond and closeness between mother and infant and the breast milk has the exact proportion of fats, proteins, carbohydrates, vitamins, minerals, and water that a newborn child requires.
+Breast milk also contains thousands of different antibodies to protect the baby from potential infections (baby formula has none).
+Studies have shown that nursed infants (compared with those that are fed formula) have a lower risk of ear infections, diarrheal illnesses, allergies, and SIDS (Sudden Infant Death Syndrome).
+Breast fed babies also have been shown to have a higher IQ then those fed formula (though we don’t yet know the reason!)

-So why do some people bottle feed instead of nurse?
-There are many reasons including personal discomfort (though when done correctly it shouldn’t hurt) to embarrassment, to the need to go back to work (though breast pumps have made pumping and storing milk quite easy).
-In addition, millions of advertising dollars encourage woman to use formula instead of nursing despite the proven benefits of the latter.
+So in spite of this, why do some people decide to bottle feed instead of nurse?
+Reasons include personal discomfort (though when done correctly it shouldn’t hurt) to embarrassment, the need to return to work (though breast pumps have made pumping and storing milk quite easy).
+In addition, millions of advertising dollars have encouraged women to use formula instead of nursing despite the proven benefits of the latter.
 Very rarely, a medical reason will require a mother to bottle-feed instead of nurse.
 For more information on nursing, be sure to check out our links in the conclusion section.

-Like any part of the body, the breast can be affected by disease.
+Like any part of the body, the breast can be afflicted with disease.
 Mastitis and breast abscesses are relatively common infections that are usually cured with antibiotics and/or surgical drainage (pictured).
-The dry itchy skin of eczema can affect the breast skin as it can anywhere else on the body, and is treated the same way (with moisturizer and possibly topical steroids).
+The dry itchy skin of eczema can affect the breast skin as well as anywhere else on the body, and is treated the same way (with moisturizer and possibly topical steroids).

-Perhaps the most common problem, previously called fibrocystic “disease”, is actually not a disease at all (photo, arrow).
+A common problem previously called fibrocystic “disease”, is actually not a disease (photo, arrow).
 Fibrocystic breasts have small lumps, bumps, swellings, and occasional discomfort.
-These changes generally occur during the 20s or 30s, though some woman will get it with their first period (usually around age 12).
+These changes generally occur during the 20’s or 30’s, though some women will get it with their first period (usually around age 12).
 Contrary to previous medical opinion, recent studies have shown that the fibrocystic condition does not increase ones chance of developing breast cancer or other problems.
 This fibrocystic change (or condition) has been found to affect 60% to 90% of woman.

 Fibroadenomas and larger breast cysts (fluid-filled pocket) pose a more difficult problem since they can cause discomfort and need to be proven that they are not cancer before they can be ignored.

-The most serious and concerning breast disease is breast cancer.
-Afflicting 1 out of every 9 woman (at some time during their life), this is a common cancer that can cause severe disability and death if not diagnosed and treated early.
-Breast cancer is curable if detected and dealt with early.
+The most serious and concerning breast disease is, unsurprisingly, breast cancer.
+Afflicting 1 out of 9 women , breast cancer can cause severe disability and death if left undiagnosed and untreated.
+That being said, breast cancer is curable if detected and dealt with early.
 Click here to learn how to detect breast cancer early.

 Some risk factors for developing Breast Cancer

-GEOGRAPHY: For reasons that are unclear, breast cancer is 5 times more common in the United States than in Japan and Taiwan.
+GEOGRAPHY: For reasons unknown, breast cancer is 5 times more common in the United States than in Japan and Taiwan.

-FAMILY HISTORY: There is a strong genetic component to this disease, so woman whose mother or sister (e.g., a first degree relative) has had breast cancer are at increased risk.
+FAMILY HISTORY: There is a strong genetic component to this disease, so women whose mother or sister (e.g., a first degree relative) experienced breast cancer are themselves at an increased risk.

 LENGTH OF REPRODUCTIVE LIFE: Risk increases with early menarche (one’s first period) and late menopause (last period).

-CHILDBIRTH: Breast cancer occurs more commonly in woman who have NOT had any children during their life, than in somebody who has had children.
+CHILDBIRTH: Breast cancer occurs more commonly in woman who have NOT had any children during their life.
 Risk also increases if you were older than 30 when you had your first child.

-OBESITY: An increased risk of breast cancer has been found in woman who are more than 30% overweight.
+OBESITY: An increased risk of breast cancer has been found in women who are more than 30% overweight.

 PREVIOUS BREAST CANCER: Having had a cancer in one’s breast (or uterus) increases the risk of getting a new breast cancer.

-DIET: Some studies have shown that high-fat diets and moderate alcohol use increases the risk of breast cancer slightly.
+DIET: Some studies have shown that high-fat diets and moderate alcohol use also increase the risk of breast cancer slightly.

 BREAST SELF EXAM (BSE)

-Breast cancer can be a deadly disease if not caught early and treated appropriately (medicine, surgery, radiation, or some combination of these).
-Currently, there are three ways that, when combined, can significantly improve your chance of catching breast cancer while it is easily treatable.
+Breast cancer can be a deadly disease if not caught early and treated appropriately through medicine, surgery, radiation, or some combination of these.
+There are three ways that, when combined, can significantly improve your chance of diagnosing breast cancer while it is easily treatable.
 These three ways are 1.
 Breast Self-Exam, 2.
 Annual breast exam by your physician, and 3.
-Annual mammograms usually beginning at age 40.
+Annual mammograms from the age of 40.